Who we are

 We can't do this alone, so please explore our site and help us to start thinking about these challenges.

 We are a network of committed Labour Party members, supporters and politicians.
-Some of the MPs who are helping to co-ordinate our projects include: Jon Cruddas, Lisa Nandy, Steve Reed, Shabana Mahmood, Jim McMahon, Bridget Phillipson, Wes Streeting, Marsha de Cordova, Alex Norris, Thangam Debbonaire, Darren Jones, Holly Lynch, James Frith, David Lammy and Jack Dromey.
+Some of the MPs who are helping to co-ordinate our projects include: Jon Cruddas, Lisa Nandy, Steve Reed, Shabana Mahmood, Jim McMahon, Bridget Phillipson, Wes Streeting, Marsha de Cordova, Alex Norris, Thangam Debbonaire, Darren Jones, Holly Lynch, James Frith and David Lammy.

 If you like what we are trying to do and want to support us, please consider donating.